jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Relationship with Autonomous System Number Object Class

-It would be useful to show all the ASPAs associated with an autonomous system number object.
+An autonomous system number object for an ASN range can span multiple ASPA objects.
+However, an ASPA object can only be linked to a single autonomous system number object.
+It would be useful to show all the ASPA objects associated with an autonomous system number object.
 To that end, this extension adds a new "rpki1_aspas" member to the Autonomous System Number object class ([@!RFC9083, section 5.5]):

 * "rpki1_aspas" -- an array of ASPA objects ((#aspa_object_class)) for the autonomous system number range in the autonomous system number object; if the array is too large, the server MAY truncate it, per [@!RFC9083, section 9]